aimeos/aimeos-docs/src/infrastructure/context.md

 }
 ```

-More information about the available methods is available in the [message queue interface](https://github.com/aimeos/aimeos-core/blob/master/lib/mwlib/src/MW/MQueue/Queue/Iface.php).
+More information about the available methods is available in the [message queue interface](https://github.com/aimeos/aimeos-base/blob/master/src/MQueue/Queue/Iface.php).

-!!! waring
+!!! warning
     It's important to delete the message you've processed in the job controller afterwards!
 Otherwise, the message will be processed over and over again and will utilize all resources of the server.

 # Parallel processing